houen/RFEasy/README.md

 ** It is strongly recommended to set your own handshaking string in the initialise code **

-See the advanced example below for how to do that.
+See the advanced example below for how to set a custom handshake.

+**Note:** RFEasy will block waiting for a message to arrive with the correct handshake, as this is the desired result in most cases.
+If you need to be able to configure this behavior, please open an issue asking for it, or make a pull request adding it along with tests.
+Thank you.

 ## (Slightly) Advanced example
 Here is a slightly more advanced example, showing how to set the handshaking protocol.